lightnap/moirai/README.md

-# moiriai
+# moirai
-A progress tracker with infinite recursion capabilities
+A progress tracker with infinite recursion capabilities.